QOM-One/Qom-Docs/developers/json-rpc/running_server.md

 ## Introduction

 JSON-RPC is provided on multiple transports.
-Evmos supports JSON-RPC over HTTP and WebSocket.
+Qom One supports JSON-RPC over HTTP and WebSocket.

 ## Requirements